-Localite is an effective and efficient application that aims to educate about the importance of eating, shopping and supporting everything local, no matter where you are.
+Localite is an effective and efficient location-based mobile app that aims to educate about the importance of eating, shopping and supporting everything local, no matter where you are.
 Localite users are those who want to support local artisans, vendors, restaurants and more.

 Small businesses are an essential part of our communities.
 They provide opportunities for entrepreneurs by driving innovation and competitiveness, along with creating meaningful jobs for their workers.
 Overall, small businesses help keep money within a community.
 With that said, small businesses face stiff competition from big-box chain stores and online retailers, which usually offer lower prices and a more extensive selection.
 Even with Amazon being in the palm of every consumer’s hand, many consumers still choose to, and believe, in shopping locally.